What are T Levels - and how will they help my teen go to university or get a job?

 The T Level certificate will display:

-an overall grade for the T Level (pass, merit, distinction, distinction*);
+an overall grade for the T Level (pass, merit, distinction, distinction*)

-a grade for each occupational specialism (pass, merit or distinction);
+a grade for each occupational specialism (pass, merit or distinction)

-a grade for the core component (A*-E);
+a grade for the core component (A*–E)

 confirmation that the industry placement has been completed to a minimum standard

-Yes!
-T Levels have been designed to provide students with the knowledge, skills and experience needed to progress onto a range of options including work, higher education or apprenticeships.
-UCAS tariff points have been allocated to T Levels for those wanting to go on to university.
-Even if your teen doesn't pass all aspects of their T Level, they may still gain enough UCAS points to head to university, if that's what they want to do.
+Yes.
+T Levels are designed to give students the knowledge, skills and experience to progress on to work, higher education or apprenticeships.
+UCAS tariff points have been allocated to T Levels for those wanting to go to university.
+Even if your teen doesn't pass every aspect, they may still gain enough UCAS points to go, if that's what they want.

-168 - Distinction* (equivalent to A*A*A* at A level)
+168 points – Distinction* (equivalent to A*A*A* at A level)

 How could taking a T Level help my teen?